-Exchange students have access to all courses taught in English at Örebro University, as long as they meet the prerequisites and there are places available.
-You have to send in your course selection together with your application for admission.
+Exchange students have access to the courses listed in the catalogue(s) below, as long as they meet the prerequisites and there are places available.
+The course selection is a part of the application form.

 What is full-time studies?

 The normal study load for one semester is 30 ECTS credits, but you are allowed to register for a maximum of 45 ECTS credits.
 1.5 ECTS credits is equivalent to a full-time week of studies.
 This includes lectures, seminars, group assignments and individual study.

 The courses are selected in the application form.
 Please follow the links above to find the course catalogue for exchange students.
 Use the code to find and select the right courses in the application.

 Higher education in Sweden is divided into three cycles according to the Bolognaprocess: first cycle, second cycle and third level.
 The courses offered in English for our exchange students are at first level and second level (also named Master level).
 The level and prerequisites of each course state how many credits the student is required to have achieved in the subject before being admitted to the course.
 The prerequisites should be carefully considered when selecting a course.

 All exchange students will get the regular Swedish grades and in addition also grades according to the ECTS grading scale: